Q: What was the U.S. Supreme Court’s holding in Wayfair?

 Q: Are there any states that recently changed their law due to the Wayfair decision?

 A: Yes.
-Connecticut, Hawaii, Kentucky, Oklahoma and Vermont, which already had legislation in place, expect sellers to start collecting and remitting effective July 1, 2018.
+Hawaii, Maine, Oklahoma and Vermont, which already had legislation in place, expect sellers to start collecting and remitting effective July 1, 2018.
 Many other states are working on guidance to provide to sellers.
+Nearly 30 states have now issued economic nexus statutes that incorporate a sales and/or number of transactions threshold, with effective dates ranging from 8/17/17 through 1/1/19.

 Q: Although it appears that South Dakota will not apply this statute retroactively, will other states?